 In the final day of the course I think a lot of what comes out are the friendships and people's identity.
 Cursillo is a Christian movement that allows you to be yourself - there are no expectations and the word discussion is never used.
 If you have something to say, whatever it is, it's okay.
 Cursillo has allowed me to see anyone's calling into their vocation or ministry.
 Our journey is pretty well caught.
 Our faith is caught, it's not taught, but we need the teaching to be open to the catching.
 Why I do ...

-A column in which well known and not so well-known people in our Archdiocese tell us about themselves.
-This month we speak to Grenfell parish priest Fr Allen Crowe, priest for 15 years and Cursillo chaplain for 11 years.
+A column in which well

+known and not so wellabout themselves.
+This

+known people in our

+Archdiocese tell us

+month we speak to

+Grenfell parish priest

+Fr Allen Crowe, priest

+Cursillo chaplain for

+for 15 years and

+11 years.